Book throws 3 TD passes, No. 15 Notre Dame beats BC 40-7

 UP NEXT

-Boston College: Closes the regular season at ACC rival Pittsburgh in need of a victory to become bowl eligible.
+Boston College: Needs a victory at ACC rival Pittsburgh Saturday to become bowl eligible.

 Notre Dame: Seeks a third straight 10-victory season Saturday at Stanford.